The Monk and the Woman: Production

+light anywhere South of the Dine."

 Release

 Despite changing the ending, the film was still seen as controversial by the Catholic Federation, who objected to its depiction of Catholicism.
 However, it was still passed by the censor.
 Advertisements heavily played up the controversy and the movie was a major success at the box office.
 It was still screening in cinemas in 1922.

 Critical

 In the words of the Sunday Times "costume plays are notoriously at once difficult and expensive of production, and the utmost care must be exercised in order to escape anachronism.
 In this direction the pitfalls seem to have been avoided in the skilled hands o£ Mr W. Franklyn Barrett, who adapted the play to photography and produced; of Mr. D. H. Souter, who is responsible for the artistic titles; and of Mr. Rock Phillips, who undertook the art production."

-Legal Issues
+Legal issues

 George Marlow sued the makers of The Church and the Woman (1917) and got a court injunction forcing the producers of the latter to advertise their film specifically saying it was different from The Monk and the Woman.
 This was done.